MV Levina 1

 Levina 1 was an Indonesian passenger ferry.
-On 22 February 2007, it caught fire, killing at least 51 people.
+On 22 February 2007, it caught fire on the Java Sea, killing at least 51 people.
 Three days later, on 25 February, it sank with a group of journalists and investigators on board, killing at least one more and leaving three missing.

 Construction

 The Levina 1 was a 2,000-ton vessel built in Japan in 1980.
 It was owned and operated by PT Praga Jaya Sentosa.

 Fire

 On February 22, 2007, the Levina 1 was en route from the Indonesian capital, Jakarta, to the island of Bangka.
 The vessel caught fire several hours after leaving port, prior to dawn, at a location 60 nmi from the start port of Tanjung Priok.
 Hundreds of passengers escaped the burning ship by jumping into the Java Sea.
 Over 290 people had to be rescued.
 At least 51 people were killed in the disaster, but the Indonesian Red Cross says the number of deaths could be as high as 89.
 The ship's log claimed the ship was carrying 228 passengers, 42 trucks and eight cars, but the navy claims it had at least 350 passengers on board.
 It is common for logs of passengers to be left incomplete and boats to be overloaded in Indonesia.
 In reference to the incomplete manifest, Transport Minister Hatta Rajasa said: "It is a big mistake that the ferry company never registered the identity of children passengers.
 It is a big, big mistake.
 I am going to give them heavy sanctions for that."